iPad 6 Wi-Fi Right Speaker Replacement

 Step 3

-- Nestle your iPad on something soft and steady to keep it nice and level between the suction cups.
+- Find something to prop your iPad up so it sits nice and level between the suction cups.

-- Hold the bottom of the Anti-Clamp steady and give the top cup a good, firm press to create some suction magic.
+- Keep a firm grip on the bottom of the Anti-Clamp and press down on the top cup to get that suction going.

 Step 4

-- Give that blue handle a gentle tug forward to lock those arms in place!
+- Gently pull that blue handle forward to snugly lock the arms in place.

-- Keep an eye on those suction cups to make sure they're staying in sync.
-If they start to drift apart, just loosen them up a tad and realign those arms like a boss!
+- Keep an eye on those suction cups to ensure they're staying perfectly aligned.
+If they start to drift, just loosen them up a tad and nudge the arms back into position.

 Step 5

-- Give it about a minute to let the adhesive loosen up and create a small gap to work with.
+- Give it a minute to let the adhesive loosen up and create a nice little gap for you to work with.

-- Once the Anti-Clamp has opened a decent gap, slide an opening pick under the digitizer.
+- Once the Anti-Clamp has made enough space, slip in your opening pick under the digitizer.

 Step 6

-- When the screen feels warm to the touch, grab your suction handle and stick it right on the left edge, as close to the border as you can get.
+- Once the screen feels warm to the touch, grab a suction handle and stick it as close to the left edge as possible—right at the border.

-- Gently lift the screen using the suction handle to pop open a tiny gap between the digitizer and the frame.
+- Gently lift the screen using the suction handle to create a small opening between the digitizer and the frame.

-- Slide an opening pick carefully into the gap between the digitizer and the frame to get things moving.
+- Slip an opening pick into the gap between the digitizer and the frame, and start working your way around.

 Tools Used